 As a writing major or minor, you'll gain proficiencies required for a variety of future academic, career, and creative endeavors.
 Recent graduates have pursued careers as textbook editors, copywriters, playwrights, and sports writers.

 The publication is a Cabrini tradition that has taken many forms over the years, first as the institution's yearbook, then as the Columbia Scholastic Press Association Crown Award-winning student print literary magazine, and most recently as a consistent Crown Award-winning digital magazine.
 Woodcrest has been identified as a national example of publication at the undergraduate level.
 In both its print and digital iterations, Woodcrest is and will continue to be committed to undergraduate student creativity and expression.
 As the cornerstone of a vibrant interdisciplinary and cross-disciplinary Writing Program, Woodcrest is the digital hub for celebrating student voices, opinions, and artistic expression.

 - The Department of English enjoys a strong relationship with the Forum for Undergraduate Student Editors (FUSE), a national organization that provides a network for undergraduate student editors and writers and their faculty advisors.
 An important part of FUSE’s mission is to improve channels of communication between editors of undergraduate literary magazines and to foster discussion on the improvement of the undergraduate literary community.
 FUSE strives to improve the undergraduate literary community and holds a national annual conference at a host institution, and everyone is encouraged to attend.

-- Engage with a literary text or other cultural artifact, drawing upon the rhetorical, critical, aesthetic, and analytical skills appropriate for a member of the contemporary, liberally educated community
+- the ability to engage with a literary text or other cultural artifacts, drawing upon the rhetorical, critical, aesthetic, and analytical skills appropriate for a member of the contemporary, liberally educated community

-- Find, retrieve, evaluate, and present information relevant to an issue or problem, using information-literacy skills
+- information-literacy skills to find, retrieve, evaluate, and present information relevant to an issue or problem, using appropriate attribution

-- Demonstrate a written and oral command of the English language that reflects its potential as a communicative and creative medium;
+- written command of the Writing and the Narrative Arts language that reflects its potential as a communicative and creative medium

-- Critically reflect upon the social, historical, aesthetic, and ethical dimensions of literary and cultural artifacts
+- the ability to critically interrogate the social, historical, aesthetic, and ethical dimensions of literary and cultural artifacts